alex2276564/LeverLock/README.md

 ---

-Thank you for using **NoMoreTNTChainCrash**!
+Thank you for using **LeverLock**!
 We hope it makes your gaming experience more stable and enjoyable. 🎮🔥